This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 But from there, if there is a copy of the Beta gene as well, the lycopene that is created is then converted into orange beta-carotene, this is a “beta orange,” typically tastes more carroty, and often has reddish center.

-Or if there are two copies of the recessive B og allele (null-beta “old-gold”) then no beta-carotene at all is made, which leaves more lycopene.
+Or if there are two copies of the recessive B og allele (null-beta “old-gold”) then no beta-carotene at all is made, which results in more lycopene remaining.
 These are known as old-gold or “crimson” tomatoes, which are a redder color of red, and have red locules (gel surrounding seed is red instead of green).
 (They are called old-gold because of their characteristic flower color pattern).

-Or if the Del gene is present, then Delta-carotene is created, converted from lycopene.
+Or if the Del gene is present, then the orange-colored Delta-carotene is created, converted from lycopene.
+This is a more unusual gene.

 The next layer is when the (gf)greenflesh gene is present.
 This combines with the carotenoid genes to make different colors.

-•On pink background (red with clear epidermis (y gene, next topic), purple tomato
+•For a pink tomato (red with clear epidermis (y gene, next topic), the greenflesh gene would make it a purple tomato

-•On white/ivory background (yellow with clear epidermis (y gene, next topic), clear green
+•For white/ivory (yellow with clear epidermis (y gene, next topic), it would become “clear green”

-Red(yellow epidermis), brown(yellow epidermis), green(yellow epidermis), yellow(yellow epidermis), orange(yellow epidermis) and
+Red(yellow skin), brown(yellow skin), green(yellow skin), yellow(yellow skin), orange(yellow skin) and

-pink(clear epidermis), purple(clear epidermis), clear green(clear epidermis), white/ivory(clear epidermis), light orange(clear epidermis)
+pink(clear skin), purple(clear skin), clear green(clear skin), white/ivory(clear skin), light orange(clear skin)

 Two more layers that can occur in combination with any other combination are the Aft (anthocyanin fruit) gene, an introgression from the wild species Solanum chilense that causes the purplish or “blue” color on the skin, and the greenstripe (gs) gene, which can be other colors besides just green.